nickjj/dotfiles/README.md

 vim`.
 Keep in mind that's frozen to that point in time.
 Future updates unrelated to Vim will not be included in that tag.

+## 🤝 Feedback and Code Contributions

+You're more than welcome to offer suggestions and improvements!

+If you consider opening an issue, discussion or pull request please remember, I am 1 person doing this as a hobby.
+I maintain dozens of projects and would love to collaborate on anything related to this project but please don't blindly drop a bunch of agent generated slop onto this project.

+If you want to use AI or agents to help please do but there's an expectation that you understand the code you're submitting.
+We're dealing with Bash here, life is too short to deeply analyze a 200 line AI rewrite diff because it hallucinated errors instead of changing double quotes to single quotes in 1 spot.

+## 🍀 Donations

+GitHub tips is available in the side bar of this repo.

+I'm not expecting anything.
+I'm doing this because I enjoy it but if this tool helps save you time or helps you create a computing environment that you enjoy using, tips would be greatly appreciated!

+I'm in this for the long haul.
+I've been maintaining this repo since 2018.

 ## 👀 About the Author

 I'm a self taught developer and have been freelancing for the last ~20 years.